 ABS (acrylonitrile butadiene styrene) is a frequently used 3D printing material.
 It has good mechanical properties and can be used for a wide range of applications.
 Ultimaker ABS shows exceptionally low warping and consistent layer bonding, making it more reliable and easier to print with than other regular ABS filaments.
-Here is everything you need to know to start printing with Ultimaker ABS.
+This guide will explain all you need to know to print with Ultimaker ABS filament.

-Always use the latest version of Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker ABS.
+Note: Always use the latest version of Ultimaker Cura and make sure that your 3D printer is updated with the latest firmware version to include the correct material profile for Ultimaker ABS.

-All default profiles for Ultimaker ABS in Cura use a brim as a build plate adhesion method.
-A brim is made of a few extra printed lines around the 3D print on the initial layer to ensure better adhesion and avoid warping.
+All default profiles for Ultimaker ABS in Ultimaker Cura use a brim as build plate adhesion type.
+A brim is made of a few extra printed lines around the 3D print on the initial layer to ensure better adhesion and to avoid warping.

 For more tips on how to improve the build plate adhesion, we recommend that you take a look at our build plate adhesion guide.

-For more information, download the safety data sheet for Ultimaker ABS here.
+For more information, download the safety data sheet for Ultimaker ABS.